 My IPv4 address is safe, WebRTC is undetectable, and DNS address also reveals the same IPv4 address – indicating Surfshark offers strong privacy.

 I double-checked the results with doileak.com and other leak test websites.
-The performance of Surfshark remained consistent, even when indulging in p2p/torrenting.
+The performance of Surfshark remained consistent, even when conducting a torrent VPN test.

 Based in Switzerland, VyprVPN is among the only few providers that have a verified no-logs claim available to the public, audited by Leviathan Security Group Incorporated.